Settings in production

 class MyBusinessOperation(BusinessOperation):

-# This setting will be available in the managment portal
+# This setting will be available in the management portal

 foo: str = "default"